liuxin0824/BCV-LR-discrete/README.md

 | Mean SR| **0.84**   | 0.07  | 0.16 |   | 1.00 |

 ### R4
+We greatly appreciate the reviewer's careful reading and recognition of our work!
+We have carefully reviewed your comments, addressed your questions, and further improved our paper based on your feedback!
 ___
 >**Q1：How general is the learned encoder?
 Is the shift image + contrastive loss learn useful features for non-video games, say real world robotics tasks?
 Or will this only work for relatively simplistic videos/environments?**